Can you think of a major business without a logo? Bet you can’t!

 The power of crowdsourcing makes this possible.
 It is much more efficient and effective to enlist the design talents of 99designs’ 1 million+ designers than pursue traditional avenues of finding and hiring a branding agency or individual graphic designer.

-The speed of logo design creation is another fantastic benefit of hosting a design contest with 99designs.
+The speed of logo creation is another fantastic benefit of hosting a contest with 99designs.
 The entire process from design brief to the final product can take as little as a week – compared to months with a traditional approach.

 Broad artistic input greatly benefited my logo creation project.
-This diversity of ideas and styles enabled me to view many concepts and perspectives that would have been impossible with a single agency or artist.
+This diversity of designs and styles enabled me to view many concepts and perspectives that would have been impossible with a single agency or artist.

 PROs & CONs of 99designs